oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

    so the "lazy initialized" Fibonacci numbers are relevant here.

-   An implementation without the use of "lazy initialization" would have *O(2^N)* time complexity due to the full recursion tree traversal and recalculation of values.
-Since all the nodes are traversed once, the tree previously shown becomes a list, making the time complexity *O(N)*.
+   An implementation without the use of lazy initialization would have *O(2^N)* time complexity due to the full recursion tree traversal and recalculation of values.
+Since all the nodes are traversed once, the tree becomes a list, making the time complexity *O(N)*.

    |image1|

-   The code for the implementation is shown below.
-Already calculated values are stored in a buffer paired with ``collaborative_once_flag`` and won't be recalculated when ``collaborative_call_once`` is invoked when initialization has already been done.
+   Here you can see the code for the implementation.
+Already calculated values are stored in a buffer paired with ``collaborative_once_flag`` and will not be recalculated when ``collaborative_call_once`` is invoked when initialization has already been done.

    ::